The restaurant industry is, in many ways, a numbers game—more customers mean more sales and more sales lead to higher profits.

 - Use a combination of online, offline, and on-site advertising to reach new customers and turn current customers into regulars.

-- Concentrate on social media - specifically on visual sites like Instagram and TikTok.
-When guests can see you and your staff, it makes it easier for customers to connect with you.
+- Concentrate on social media platforms, specifically on visual sites like Instagram and TikTok.
+When guests can see you and your staff, it makes it easier for them to connect with you.

 - Maximize real estate by using signage to catch the attention of passersby, and spread the word about specials and promotions to current customers.

 - Get creative with offline advertising.
-Partner with local businesses, reinvent word-of-mouth advertising with postcards, and turn your unused space into profit and promotion by leasing it as a coworking space part time.
+Partner with local businesses, don't overlook direct mail or digital billboards, and turn your unused space into profit and promotion by leasing it as a coworking space part time.